 Audit Courses

-The …………… programme contains 10 compulsory Core courses, ….Elective Courses, 1 Project Work / Dissertation, 1 Comprehensive Viva-voce and 2 Audit Courses. (write about credit distribution of courses) No course carries more than 4 credits.
+The MSc Physics programme contains 12 compulsory Core courses, 3 Elective Courses, 1 Project Work / Dissertation, 1 Comprehensive Viva-voce and 2 Audit Courses. (write about credit distribution of courses) No course carries more than 4 credits.
 The student can select any Choice based elective course offered by the department which offers the core courses, depending on the availability of teachers and infrastructure facilities, in the institution.

 Duration of the programme

 The minimum duration for completion of a four semester PG Programme is 2 years.
 The maximum period for completion is 4 years.
 The duration of each semester will be 90 working days, inclusive of examinations, spread over five months.
 Odd semesters will be held from June to October and even semesters from November to March subject to the academic calendar of St. Joseph’s College (Autonomous) Irinjalakuda.

 Programme structure

-The ………………….. programme include three types of courses: Core courses, Elective courses and Audit Courses.
+The MSc Physics programme includes three types of courses: Core courses, Elective courses and Audit Courses.
 Project Work and Comprehensive Viva-voce are mandatory for all regular programmes and these shall be done in the end semester.
-Total credit for the ……………… programme is 80 (eighty), this describes the weightage of the course concerned and the pattern of distribution is as detailed below:
+Total credit for the MSc Physics programme is 80 (eighty), this describes the weightage of the course concerned and the pattern of distribution is as detailed below: